artemisia0/TODOListManager/README.md

 Please install (using npm for example) all the needed dependencies.
 See package.json files in frontend and backend directory.

-This web site is still in development.
-It is created to be used in educational reasons.
+This web site is created to be used in educational reasons.